Skip to main content

 x2 + y2 + z2 = r2

-To generate a sphere simply solve for z for a multitude of x and y values and a fixed r value.
-Then plot the x, y, and z values and presto you get a sphere, as shown in Figure \(\PageIndex{3}\) below for a “unit” sphere of radius 1.
+To generate a sphere, solve for z for many x and y values and a fixed r value.
+Then plot the x, y, and z values, and presto, you get a sphere, as shown in Figure \(\PageIndex{3}\) below for a “unit” sphere of radius 1.

 Figure \(\PageIndex{3}\): Cartesian graph of a sphere

-The sets of x, y, and z points that land on the surface of the surface are vectors (directed line segments).
+The sets of x, y, and z points that land on the surface are vectors (directed line segments).

 Figure \(\PageIndex{4}\):

-You should now see that all of the vectors that define a sphere can be written as a large matrix.
-Figure \(\PageIndex{5}\) below shows a x3 square matrix that represents the unit vectors that lie along the x, y, and z axes.
+You should now see that all vectors defining a sphere can be written as a large matrix.
+Figure \(\PageIndex{5}\) below shows a x3 square matrix representing the unit vectors along the x, y, and z axes.

 Figure \(\PageIndex{5}\):

-In this example, any vector will lie on the surface of the unit sphere if the three components have the relationship of the Cartesian equation above.
+In this example, any vector will lie on the unit sphere's surface if the three components have the relationship of the Cartesian equation above.

-These examples showcase how values in vectors can represent a position in space, but they can also be measurements of an object.
-For example, a car with 4 tires, 4 cylinders, and 180 horsepower could be represented as (4, 4, 180), where a more detailed description will lead to a longer vector with more components.
+These examples show that values in vectors can represent a position in space, but they can also represent measurements of an object.
+For example, a car with four tires, four cylinders, and 180 horsepower could be represented as (4, 4, 180), where a more detailed description would yield a longer vector with more components.

 Another use of vectors and matrices comes from more complicated mathematical graphs.
 Graphs are arbitrary objects with nodes and edges, where edges connect nodes.
 A popular example of a mathematical graph is the social network Facebook.
-You can represent the entirety of the Facebook network with each member as a node and an edge between each node when the nodes are friends on the site.
-An example of a social networking graph is shown in Figure \(\PageIndex{6}\) below.
+You can represent the entire Facebook network by treating each member as a node and adding an edge between nodes when they are friends on the site.
+Figure \(\PageIndex{6}\) below shows an example of a social networking graph.

 Figure \(\PageIndex{6}\): Graph showing social relationships using graph theory.
 Darwin Peacock.
 CC BY 3.0, https://commons.wikimedia.org/w/inde...?curid=6057981

-This example is an unweighted undirected graph because the edges do not have a specific value or direction.
-We could make a weighted graph that represents Facebook by utilizing weighted edges, perhaps the number of mutual friends between different members.
-This is still an undirected example.
+This example is an unweighted, undirected graph because its edges do not have specific values or directions.
+We could construct a weighted graph of Facebook using weighted edges, perhaps based on the number of mutual friends between members.
+However, this is still an undirected example.

-Graphs are an important concept in computational biochemistry because molecules can be represented as graphs, with atoms as nodes and bonds as edges.
+Graphs are important in computational biochemistry because molecules can be represented as graphs, with atoms as nodes and bonds as edges.
 This is illustrated in Figure \(\PageIndex{7}\) for a multidentate adsorbate complex.

 Figure \(\PageIndex{8}\) below shows a protein structure graph (right) for a short stretch of an alpha helix (left).